aptos-foundation/AIPs/aips/secp256r1-ecdsa-for-transaction-authentication.md

 updated (*optional): <mm/dd/yyyy>
 ---

-# AIP-?? - Secp256r1 Ecdsa for Transaction Authentication
+# AIP-X - Secp256r1 Ecdsa for Transaction Authentication

 Passkeys are a novel form of authentication utilizing signing with cryptographic private keys in trusted execution envirionments, built on the WebAuthn standard, meant to replace passwords.
 They have already been adopted by many large consumer-facing tech companies, such as Apple and Google.